 If you use the bus regularly, it may be cheaper to buy a weekly or monthly bus pass.
-The local bus companies offer rechargeable travel smartcards, which you can load with pre-paid tickets online.
-Find out more online about Yellow Buses and Wilts & Dorset ‘More’ buses, or ask at Reception for more information.
+The Oxford Bus Company website has all the information you need.
+They offer the Key, a rechargeable travel smartcard, which you can load with pre-paid tickets online.
+Find out more online at www.oxfordbus.co.uk or ask at reception for more information.

 Food in the UK

 Many visitors to Britain find the food boring and bland.
 Bland means without spice, taste or interest.
 The British often boil vegetables until they are soft.
 They roast, grill or fry meat, often without many spices or herbs.
 That’s why the British use salt, pepper and sauces such as tomato ketchup, mustard and gravy.

 The good news is that British people eat food from lots of other countries too, especially Italian, Chinese and Indian dishes.
 In large British cities you will find restaurants offering foods from many different countries.
 Chicken tikka masala is as popular as fish and chips these days.

 Britons, both men and women, take an interest in food and cooking.
 Recipe books are bestsellers and cookery programmes are very popular.
 TV chefs are some of the most famous people in Britain.
 On the other hand, many people eat ‘fast food’ such as pizzas and hamburgers.

 On average the British work more hours a week than most other Europeans.
 So people don’t have much time to shop for and cook fresh food.